deephdc/deep-docs/docs/nova-lxd-devstack.md

 $ sudo add-apt-repository cloud-archive:rocky
 ```

-16. *Optional step:*  Use IP forwarding to get access to dashboard from outside by executing the following command on the host where whole openstack with nova-lxd is installed:
+16. *Optional step:*  Use IP forwarding to get access to the dashboard from outside by executing the following command on the host where the whole OpenStack environment with nova-lxd is installed:
 ```bash
 $ sudo iptables -t nat -A PREROUTING -p tcp --dport 8080 -j DNAT --to “{{IP_of_horizon}}:80”
 ```
-where IP_of_horizon is the IP address of the dashboard that is given when the installation finishes (in format of 10.x.x.x, e.g. 10.110.236.154)
+where IP_of_horizon is the IP address of the dashboard that is given when the installation finishes (in the format of 10.x.x.x, e.g. 10.110.236.154)

-17. Log into the dashboard (http://{{IP_address_of_host}}:8080/horizon), with “admin_domain” domain, “admin” user and “openstack” password, where ip_address_of_host is the IP of host machine, where whole Openstack is installed (e.g. http://147.213.76.100:8080/horizon)
+17. Log into the dashboard (http://{{IP_address_of_host}}:8080/horizon), with “admin_domain” domain, “admin” user and “devstack” password, where ip_address_of_host is the IP of the host machine, where the whole OpenStack environment is installed (e.g. http://147.213.76.100:8080/horizon)

-18. Create a new VM (Launch instance) in Compute->Instances.
-Do not create new volume (choose NO for new volume), and add only internal network.
+18. Create a new VM (Launch instance) in Compute->Instances. **Do not create a new volume (choose NO for new volume)**, and add only internal network.

 19. In Network->Security group, add new ingress rules for ICMP (ping) and TCP port 22 (SSH) to default security group.